AbdullahMPrograms/ReBind/README.md

 # ReBind GUI (Python)
 TO DO:
-- remove cancel from the replace_key_window
-  - if key does not match remapped key, where the cancel used to be reset key will now appear
-  - calls function called reset key that will reset the key
+- in keys.txt, add variable that holds the original button key text, for resetting keys
-  - have save reset cancel
+  - also make it so that each key has a real name and a shown name, for instance the real name would be LShift but the shown name would be Shift
+  - implemented this but the current key arrays will not work, will need to do proper ini file structure

 - if a key is written in text then + is added select that key as you would normally with click (if the text == lowercase of a key autofill and select it)
 - remove multiple duplicate keys in the replace key window
 - make it so that when a modifier key is selected it will shrink the corresponding modifier key like in the shrink function, if that text exists shrink
 - maybe add segmented button in replace window with keys, macros, layer options

-- in keys.txt, add variable that holds the original button key text, for resetting keys
-  - also make it so that each key has a real name and a shown name, for instance the real name would be LShift but the shown name would be Shift
-  - implemented this but the current key arrays will not work, will need to do proper ini file structure

 - add font theme options
 - place create sidebar buttons function inside create sidebar frame function etc